LuckJMG/.dotfiles/README.md

 ./.dotfiles/install.sh
 ```

+Remember to update the Brewfile every time the app list is edited.

 ### Dependencies

 Before installing the .dotfiles repo first you need to be in windows and install these things: